To Charge or to Sell? EV Pack Useful Life Estimation via LSTMs, CNNs, and Autoencoders: Introduction and Background

-The estimation of the SOH is a challenging task.
-The capacity of a cell can not be directly measured, so, indirect measurements are used instead by using related variables.
-It can be precisely computed in laboratory conditions but it is significantly different from the working conditions of real applications \cite{XIONG201818}.
-This unfortunately does not apply to the real-world EVs that have to employ online estimation algorithms \cite{8986572}.
-Battery aging involves many variables such as charge/discharge current, voltage, and operating temperature.
-EV batteries working conditions are also highly dynamic as they change with the environment and the user's driving style \cite{SONG2020101836}.
-As a result, it is difficult to design accurate physical models due to complex degradation mechanisms and operations.
-Furthermore, it requires much knowledge about the phenomena involved and experimental data acquired in controlled situations which could be not available or quite expensive to be collected \cite{SHEN2019100817}.
-The SOH estimation techniques can be classified into two macro-categories: experimental methods and model-based estimation methods \cite{8986572, XIONG201818}.
-Experimental methods analyze the aging behavior through numerous laboratory tests.
-As mentioned above, this is typically not achievable on-board due to the required equipment and the dynamic driving context.
-Model-based methods can be further divided into adaptive algorithms and data-driven methods.
-Adaptive algorithms use mathematic models and numerical filters (e.g. Equivalent Circuit Model and Kalman filters) while data-driven methods use black box models which find the mapping between input and the target.
+The estimation of the SOH and its prediction (the RUL) is a challenging task.
+The capacity of a cell cannot be directly measured, so indirect measurements are used instead by using related variables.
+The SOH can be precisely computed in laboratory conditions, but it significantly differs from the working conditions of real applications \cite{XIONG201818}.
+This, unfortunately, does not apply to the real-world EVs that have to employ online estimation algorithms \cite{8986572}.
+Battery aging involves many variables, such as charge/discharge current, voltage, and operating temperature.
+EV batteries' working conditions are also highly dynamic as they change with the environment and the user's driving style \cite{SONG2020101836}.
+As a result, it is challenging to design accurate physical models due to complex degradation mechanisms and operations.
+Furthermore, it requires much knowledge about the phenomena involved and experimental data acquired in controlled situations, which could be unavailable or quite expensive to collect \cite{SHEN2019100817}.
+SOH estimation techniques can be classified into two macro-categories: experimental and model-based estimation methods \cite{8986572, XIONG201818}.
+Experimental methods analyze aging behavior through numerous laboratory tests.
+As mentioned above, this is typically not achievable on board due to the required equipment and the dynamic driving context.
+Model-based methods can be further divided into adaptive algorithms and data-driven approaches, and the latter also includes RUL prediction.
+Adaptive algorithms use mathematical models and numerical filters (e.g., equivalent circuit model and Kalman filters).
+In contrast, data-driven methods use black box models, which find the mapping between the input and the target.
 Figure \ref{fig:sohmethods} summarizes the main categories of SOH estimation methods.
-In the following section, we will focus on machine learning based SOH estimation and RUL prediction techniques and their advantages.
-For a detailed review of the other methods for SOH estimation please refer to \cite{XIONG201818}, for RUL prediction please refer to \cite{LIPU2018115}.
+The following section will focus on machine-learning-based SOH estimation and RUL prediction techniques and their advantages.
+For a detailed review of the other methods for SOH estimation, please refer to \cite{XIONG201818}, and for RUL prediction, please refer to \cite{LIPU2018115}.